abisop/nuttx-docs/en/components/nxgraphics/nxfonts.md

 256).
 The fonts are kept in simple arrays splitting the data up into ranges of values lets you above the non-printable codes at the beginning and end of each range.
-There is even a comment in the code there "Someday, perhaps 16-bit fonts will go here".
+There is even a comment in the code there
+\"Someday, perhaps 16-bit fonts will go here\".

 #### Adding Wide Fonts